Healthy Science/ Is it Better to Eat Probiotic Foods or Take a Probiotic Supplement?

 Do you eat a variety of probiotic-rich foods on a daily basis?

 • If the answer is yes, that’s great!
-Not only are you providing your body with important vitamins and nutrients it needs, but consuming an array of probiotic bacteria can enhance microbial diversity and intestinal balance.3 Keep on eating those probiotic-rich foods!
+Not only may you be providing your body with important vitamins and nutrients it needs, but consuming an array of probiotic bacteria can enhance microbial diversity and intestinal balance.3 Keep on eating those probiotic-rich foods!

 • If the answer is no (due to food allergies, a hectic daily schedule, etc.) you may find it more practical to get your daily probiotics from a high-quality dietary supplement.

-Are you looking to address a specific health issue or specific symptoms?
+Are you looking to address a specific health need?

 • If the answer is no, you may find that eating an abundance of probiotic-rich foods is sufficient for maintaining a healthy gut and immune function.